 CBD also interacts with other receptor proteins not directly related to the ECS, such as the serotonin receptor 5-HT1A and vanilloid receptor TRPV1.
-The widely perceived anti-inflammatory and pain relieving properties of CBD could stem from the activation of these additional biological pathways.
+Any potential anti-inflammatory and pain-relieving properties of CBD could stem from the activation of these additional biological pathways.

 The method of consumption matters

 The most common method for CBD consumption involves administering a couple of drops directly into the mouth.
-It is the quickest and easiest way to reap the potential benefits of this cannabinoid.
-But quickly swallowing the oil also prevents CBD from immediately entering the bloodstream, sending it instead through the digestive tract and eventually on to the liver, where it is broken down before finally reaching the bloodstream.
+Swallowing the oil will prevent the CBD from immediately entering your bloodstream, sending it instead through the digestive tract and eventually on to the liver, where it is broken down before finally reaching the bloodstream.

-Studies show that when CBD compounds are metabolized by the liver, it undergoes what is called the “first pass effect,” where enzymes in the liver reduce CBD concentration before the remainder is finally sent to the bloodstream to be circulated throughout the body.
+Studies show that when CBD compounds are metabolized by the liver, it undergoes what is called the “first pass effect,” where enzymes in the liver reduce CBD concentration before the remainder is finally sent to the bloodstream and circulated throughout the body.

-For ingestion of CBD edibles, the same principle applies.
+When ingesting CBD edibles, the same principle applies.
 Let's say, for example, you're taking CBD gummies or adding a few drops of CBD oil into your favorite recipe.
-It will ultimately go through the same lengthy process and reduce the total CBD concentration found in your blood stream.
+It will ultimately go through the same lengthy process and reduce the total CBD concentration in your bloodstream.
 With ingestion, it could be one to two hours before the effects of CBD finally set in.

-Whether you're smoking a high-CBD strain or taking a draw from a CBD vape pen, inhalation is often seen as an effective method of delivery for CBD because of how quickly it's absorbed in the body.
-When CBD is smoked or vaped, cannabinoids are sent directly to the lungs, where they are rapidly absorbed into the bloodstream and put into circulation throughout the body.
-It reaches peak concentrations within three minutes after consumption, meaning the effects can be felt shortly after use.
+Whether you're smoking a high-CBD strain, puffing on a hemp flower pre-roll, or taking a draw from a CBD vape pen, inhalation is often seen as an effective method of delivery for CBD because of how quickly it's absorbed in the body.
+When you smoke CBD flower or vape CBD oil, cannabinoids go directly to your lungs where they rapidly enter your bloodstream and circulate throughout your body.
+CBD reaches peak concentrations within three minutes after consumption, meaning the effects can be felt shortly after use.

-Topical CBD is applied directly to the skin and can be absorbed through the surface of the skin to interact with localized cannabinoid receptors.
+When you apply topical CBD products directly to your skin, the CBD is absorbed and slowly interacts with localized cannabinoid receptors.
 In some cases, CBD-infused topicals should be applied liberally to overcome the low cannabinoid absorption rate of the skin.
-When CBD is applied topically, the effect peaks at about 90 minutes.
+With topical application, any CBD effects you feel will peak after about 90 minutes.
 This method of administration is often used for chronic pain in specific areas.

-The way CBD operates throughout the body – and is inevitably excreted from the body – also depends on several factors that vary from person to person.
+The way CBD interacts with and leaves your body depends on several factors that vary from person to person.

-The amount of body fat influences the amount of CBD needed to be effective.
-Someone with a larger body mass will require more CBD in order to feel the effects.
-Body weight and mass also affect how long CBD remains in the system.
+Body fat influences the amount of CBD you need to feel an effect.
+The larger the body mass, the more CBD required to feel potential effects.
+Bodyweight and mass also affect how long CBD will remain in your system.
 Like THC, CBD is stored in fat cells and gradually eliminated from the body through urine and feces.
-Does CBD have to build up in your system to work effectively?
-No, but it does get stored in the fat cells and can remain in the body well after the effects of CBD diminish.

 The metabolic rate of the individual also has some sway over how long CBD stays in the system.
-The body's metabolism determines how long it takes to break down and synthesize compounds, which affects how long it takes the body to process and metabolize the cannabinoid.
+The body's metabolism determines the time needed to break down and synthesize compounds, which affects how long it takes the body to process and metabolize the cannabinoid.